 While the main dining room is the spot for formal eating during the evening, you won’t go hungry if you decide not to take part in dressing up.
 Every cruise ship offers a number of different places to eat, with many casual dining options for those who aren’t getting dressed up for the evening.

 For instance, instead of the main dining room you can head to the buffet or one of the 24-hour restaurants around the ship.
+The restaurant’s atmosphere will give you an idea of if it’s ok to eat there dressed casually or not.
+The fancy steakhouse?
+You want to go formal.
+The spot serving pizza?
+Shorts and a t-shirt are just fine.

 Is Formal Night For Everywhere on the Ship?